 Criteria Conformance Level Remarks and Explanations Some errors are not announced by the assistive technology, nor is remediation information provided.
 Some elements are missing instructions for better understanding of how to interact with certain controls.
 Some headers and labels throughout the product have no identifiable purpose, which may cause changes for users of assistive technologies.
 Most controls indicate Name properties for assistive technology.
 Most state changes for the relevant UI controls are provided.
 Exceptions about announcements on state changes may occur when users interact with Tables.
 Some UI controls with checkboxes and expandable sections do announce state changes.
 Some functions do not indicate status messages that are leveraged by assistive technology.

-4.2.2 Usage With Limited Vision

-Where ICT provides visual modes of operation, the ICT provides features that enable users to make better use of their limited vision.
+4.2.2 Usage With Limited Vision Where ICT provides visual modes of operation, the ICT provides features that enable users to make better use of their limited vision.
 This is essential for users with limited vision and benefits many more users in different situations.

-- Perceivable: 1.1.1 Non-text Content, 1.2.1 Audio-only and Video-only (Prerecorded), 1.2.2 Captions (Prerecorded), 1.2.3

-- Many components throughout the product lack labels or other purpose identifiers, which prevents the use of assistive technology without any interference. - Some descriptive or decorative content (e.g. images and non-text content) is lacking
+Related WCAG success criteria: Perceivable: 1.1.1 Non-text Content, 1.2.1 Audio-only and Video-only (Prerecorded), 1.2.2 Captions (Prerecorded), 1.2.3 Partially Supports A rating of Partially Supports has been given due to the following: Many components throughout the product lack labels or other purpose identifiers, which prevents the use of assistive technology without any interference.
+Some descriptive or decorative content (e.g. images and non-text content) is lacking

-Criteria Conformance Level Remarks and Explanations Audio Description or Media Alternative (Prerecorded), 1.2.4 Captions (Live), 1.2.5 Audio Description (Prerecorded), 1.3.1 Info and Relationships, 1.3.2 Meaningful Sequence, 1.3.3 Sensory Characteristics, 1.3.5 Identify Input Purpose, 1.4.1 Use of Color, 1.4.3 Contrast (Minimum), 1.4.4 Resize Text, 1.4.5 Images of Text, 1.4.10 Reflow, 1.4.11 Non-text Contrast, 1.4.12 Text Spacing, 1.4.13 Content on Hover or Focus • Operable: 2.1.1 Keyboard, 2.1.2 No Keyboard Trap, 2.1.4 Character Key Shortcuts, 2.2.1 Timing Adjustable, 2.2.2 Pause, Stop, Hide, 2.3.1 Three Flashes or Below Threshold, 2.4.1 Bypass Blocks, 2.4.2 Page Titled, 2.4.3 Focus Order, 2.4.4 Link Purpose (In Context), 2.4.5 Multiple Ways, 2.4.6 Headings and Labels, 2.4.7 Focus Visible, 2.5.1 Pointer Gestures, 2.5.2 Pointer Cancellation, 2.5.3 Label in Name, 2.5.4 Motion Actuation • Understandable: 3.1.1 Language of Page, 3.1.2 Language of Parts, 3.2.1 On Focus, 3.2.2 On Input, 3.2.3 Consistent Navigation, 3.2.4 Consistent Identification, 3.3.1 Error Identification, 3.3.2 Labels or Instructions, 3.3.3 Error Suggestion, 3.3.4 Error Prevention • Robust: 4.1.1 Parsing, 4.1.2 Name, Role, Value, 4.1.3 Status Messages appropriate tagging to notify assistive technology. • Users may find challenges in identifying the labels associated with some components and other controls that receive focus. • Identification of some panes, tables, and table headers and values is not announced by the screen reader, and have no clearly identifiable purpose. • Elements such as headings and some content areas are not announced by assistive technology. • Users may experience challenges with meaning and presentation of content due to general keyboard focus order. • Some components may present challenges for users due to inconsistencies between the announced label and visible text. • Some elements throughout the product do not meet minimum contrast for visual presentation. • Some non-text elements throughout the product do not meet minimum contrast for visual presentation. • User may experience challenges interacting with tooltips as some are only available on hover and do not receive focus when using keyboard navigation.
+Criteria Conformance Level Remarks and Explanations Audio Description or Media Alternative (Prerecorded), 1.2.4 Captions (Live), 1.2.5 Audio Description (Prerecorded), 1.3.1 Info and Relationships, 1.3.2 Meaningful Sequence, 1.3.3 Sensory Characteristics, 1.3.5 Identify Input Purpose, 1.4.1 Use of Color, 1.4.3 Contrast (Minimum), 1.4.4 Resize Text, 1.4.5 Images of Text, 1.4.10 Reflow, 1.4.11 Non-text Contrast, 1.4.12 Text Spacing, 1.4.13 Content on Hover or Focus • Operable: 2.1.1 Keyboard, 2.1.2 No Keyboard Trap, 2.1.4 Character Key Shortcuts, 2.2.1 Timing Adjustable, 2.2.2 Pause, Stop, Hide, 2.3.1 Three Flashes or Below Threshold, 2.4.1 Bypass Blocks, 2.4.2 Page Titled, 2.4.3 Focus Order, 2.4.4 Link Purpose (In Context), 2.4.5 Multiple Ways, 2.4.6 Headings and Labels, 2.4.7 Focus Visible, 2.5.1 Pointer Gestures, 2.5.2 Pointer Cancellation, 2.5.3 Label in Name, 2.5.4 Motion Actuation • Understandable: 3.1.1 Language of Page, 3.1.2 Language of Parts, 3.2.1 On Focus, 3.2.2 On Input, 3.2.3 Consistent Navigation, 3.2.4 Consistent Identification, 3.3.1 Error Identification, 3.3.2 Labels or Instructions, 3.3.3 Error Suggestion, 3.3.4 Error Prevention • Robust: 4.1.1 Parsing, 4.1.2 Name, Role, Value, 4.1.3 Status Messages appropriate tagging to notify assistive technology.